lifeinink/my-e-cv/markdown/customised_news_podcast.md

 # Customised News Podcast
 A web application or tasker task that turns newsletters and RSS feeds into a customised podcast tailored to my interests to spark my curiosity and thinking without leading me down rabbit holes so I can spend more time planning and less time getting informed.
 ## Problem Background
-Keeping informed about the news and developments in my field of interest used to require ad-hoc methods, for instance, while my morning alarm was programmed to play a news podcast, it covered general news including areas that don't interest me like sports, and I had to look at summaries of AI research separately, which took time and was open ended enough that it could eat into my planning time in the morning.
+Keeping informed about the news and developments in my field of interest used to require ad-hoc methods:
+- My morning alarm played a news podcast.
+It covered general news, including areas that don’t interest me like sports.
+- Manual open ended reading of AI research summaries ate into my morning planning time

-So I decided to aggregate news from a variety of sources and turn it into an on demand podcast tailored to my interests and at a level of detail that balanced time, satisfying high-level curiosity, and giving me leads for more in depth learning.
+So I decided to aggregate news from a variety of sources and turn it into an on demand podcast tailored to my interests at a level of detail that balanced time consumption with satisfying my curiosity, and giving me leads for more in depth learning.
 ### Design Requirements
-- **Zero dollar budget**: meaning measures had to be taken to remain in the free-tier of APIs and hosting while trying to control for quality.
+- **Zero dollar budget**: Meaning measures had to be taken to remain in the free-tier of APIs and hosting while trying to control for quality.
-- **Low scale**: the solution only has to work for one person.
-This greatly simplified the development process.
+- **Low scale**: The solution only has to work for one person.
+This simplified the development process.
-- **Outputs**: a podcast customised to my interests from **recent** news that plays after I turn off my morning alarm or on demand.
+- **Outputs**: A podcast customised to my interests from **recent** news that plays after I turn off my morning alarm or on demand.
-	- **Timely**: only recent news.
+	- **Timely**: Only reports on recent news.
 	- **Relevant**: Includes news about developments in my field of research, and general news, but not on things I may not be interested in.
-- **Rate-limited**: built in safety mechanisms to not breach rate-limits of news sources.
+- **Rate-limited**: Built in safety mechanisms to not breach rate-limits of news sources.
-- **Fast enough**: should not take more than a few minutes to generate a podcast from start to finish.
+- **Fast enough**: Should not take more than a few minutes to generate a podcast from start to finish.

 ## Solution Summary